Z3R-0/FileRenamer/README.md

 ### Dry run example

-Add --dry-run as a third argument to preview what the tool would rename — without actually touching your files.
+Add --dry-run to preview what the tool would rename — without actually touching your files.

 This shows you exactly what would be renamed, so you can safely test custom patterns or check behavior before making real changes.